Go to Reviews.org AU Edition

-Samsung SmartThings is the system for the true DIYer.
-Sure, there are people who can set up a basic security system on their own.
-But Samsung SmartThings is like varsity-level home automation for people who use a lot of different devices and want them all to work together.
+Samsung SmartThings is like a varsity-level home automation system for the true DIYer.
+Sure, there are plenty of people who can set up a basic security system on their own.
+But Samsung SmartThings is for those people who use a lot of different devices and want them all to work together.

-If you have (or want) a full-on smart home with lights, locks, sensors, outlets, thermostats, and more, then SmartThings is the gateway to all your wildest home automation dreams.
-It’s not a perfect system, but it will let you create all kinds of rules and routines to control your smart devices from a single app.
+SmartThings is the gateway to all your home automation dreams if you want a full-on smart home.
+There are drawbacks, and it’s not a perfect system, but it will let you create all kinds of rules and routines to control your smart devices from a single app.

 Amazon.com List Prices (as of 4/13/20 16:45 PST)